The Ultimate PPC Audit Checklist to Boost ROI

 By regularly conducting PPC audits, you can ensure that your campaigns are in good health, and that you’re deploying the most effective PPC strategies.

 Finally, for a PPC agency, audits can help build trust with their clients.
-By demonstrating a deep understanding of ad channel mechanics, and a commitment to continuously improving their clients’ campaigns, the agency can establish themselves as an essential partner in their clients’ success.
+By demonstrating a deep understanding of ad channel mechanics, and a commitment to continuously improving their clients’ campaigns, the agencies can establish themselves as an essential partner in their clients’ success.

 When and why should you run a PPC audit?